 Prescription hotline calls are typically free of charge.
 Some are available any time of the day or night.
 Even if you just need to know a little more information about prescription drug abuse, you are welcomed to call.
 In addition, some hotlines allow you to remain anonymous if you desire.

 You may be nervous or a little embarrassed about calling one of these hotlines–even if you are seeking information for someone else.
 That’s okay.
 Many people hesitate while deciding to finally make the call.
 Ultimately, they were glad they did it.
 They got the information they needed to change their life or the life of a loved one for the better.

 The following are some prescription drugs that are commonly abused:

 What to Expect when Calling A Prescription Drug Helpline

-When you call a prescription drug addiction hotline, you connect with dedicated professionals specializing in helping people struggling with substance abuse.
+When you call a prescription drug addiction hotline, you connect with someone focused on helping people struggling with substance abuse.
 They will not judge you or make you feel bad about what you’ve been through.
-Instead, they are trained to listen to your story and help with your questions.
+Instead, they are ready to listen to your story and help with your questions.
 They helped countless others dealing with prescription pill abuse find the information and resources to finally get help.